GENESIS-EFRC/public/README.md

-# public
+# GENESIS
-Public landing page for the GENESIS-EFRC organization on GitHub
+Welcome to the GENESIS Energy Frontier Research Center organization, a repository for software related to the US Department of Energy funded research center.